rawadsalman/Coding_Test_Incedo/README.md

  5- add the file .env and write your API_KEY inside it (for Example: API_KEY="dwqdwquuzu") and save the file

- 6- in the terminal (or in command line ) run node index.mjs (before that be sure you have installed Node.js, otherwise install it and restart your computer)
+ 6- in the terminal (or in command line ) run node index.mjs (before that be sure you have installed Node.js, otherwise install it and restart your computer).

- you will see the result in result.csv file
+ 7- you will be asked to enter the artist name, write a name and click enter, if the name was found, you will find the following information (name, mbid, url, image_small, image) in the result.csv, if not you will find a list of atist names in the same file.